-The County's capital assets for governmental and business-type activities as of December 31, 2021, were \$84,289,299 (net of accumulated depreciation).
+The City's capital assets for governmental and business-type activities as of December 31, 2022, were \$82,973,461 (net of accumulated depreciation).
 This includes land, buildings and improvements, machinery, equipment, vehicles, intangible right of use of property, and infrastructure.

 Current year governmental additions consisted of the purchase of land, machinery, equipment, and vehicles.
-Other additions include improvements to city parks, the city jail, the municipal court, and construction in progress for the following projects: Linden Avenue project, cemetery facilities building project, Dug Road improvement project, and a streetscape project.
+Other additions include improvements to city parks, the city jail, the municipal court, and construction in progress for the following projects: Linden Avenue project, Dug Road improvement project, and a streetscape project.